yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 ## Summary of Relevant Publications

-So far, we have published the following 5 papers based on the dataset, more research works going on.
+So far, we have published the following 5 papers based on the dataset, and more research works are going on.

 1. Solar Nowcasting [[2]](#2)